sampopeltonen/Pi64/README.md

 Pi64
 ====

 This project is about emulating Commodore 64 on a low-cost, card size computer, Raspberry Pi without any operating system on the machine.
-So it's running, as they say, on "bare metal".
+So it's running on "bare metal".

 ![screenshot](https://raw.github.com/sampopeltonen/pi64/master/ScreenShot.png)|
 -------|
-___Nice thing with running on bare metal is that the program starts instantly when you switch the power on.___|
+___Nice thing with a program running on bare metal is that it starts instantly when you switch on the power.___|

 ### Current Status